mitchclevertronics/web_app_firewall/README.md

 If all done you see message:
 ![alt tag](https://github.com/shaman33/web_app_firewall/blob/master/assets/imgs/inst2.jpg?raw=true)

 Installation impossible again from now, if you need run installation wizard again - remove file config.inc.php , in folder inc.

+###HTACCESS Injection
+Now need make process of htaccess injection, click in menu on HTACCESS tab.
+In top window you see code prepared for injection.
+In bottom - code of main .htaccess on your web resource.
+Need copy code from top window to bottom and Save.
+If you do new injection on htaccess that contains already WAF injection code - need change it by new code.
+Now traffic of you site going via reverse-proxy of the program.